TebanVe/partitionTest/README.md

 ```

 #### Cluster Execution (UPPMAX)
+Ignore the environment settings.
+Python version and necessary modules will be loaded with the submision script.

 For running on the UPPMAX cluster, use the provided SLURM submission script.
 The script supports both default parameters and custom input files:

 ```bash